Goals

 A string A is an ASCII case-insensitive match for a string B, if the ASCII lowercase of A is the ASCII lowercase of B.

-Return the isomorphic encoding of input.
+To ASCII encode an ASCII string input: return the isomorphic encoding of input.

 To ASCII decode a byte sequence input, run these steps: